nanos-world/nanos-world-sandbox/README.md

 # nanos-world-sandbox
 Default Sandbox nanos world package

-How to integrate your own Tools and Weapons into the Sandbox Spawn Menu:
+How to create a Package which integrates your own Tools and Weapons into the Sandbox Spawn Menu:

+Note: All Assets from Asset Packs are loaded automatically in the Spawn Menu!

 Client: